axelcournac/Repeats_elements/README.md

 ```bash
 Rscript scatter_plot2.R
 ```
 It will generate the final plots as the ones presented in the Fig 2 or Fig 4 of the main text.
+An example of such figure is shown in

 ### Scripts used for Figures 3
 We used several R scripts: